 The safety of meeting and convention delegates, as well as all visitors to Rhode Island, is of the utmost importance to the Providence Warwick Convention & Visitors Bureau (PWCVB).
 With the COVID-19 pandemic still impacting travel and tourism across the globe, the PWCVB continues to coordinate with elected officials, state and local health and emergency management agencies, the Rhode Island Convention Center and the Dunkin’ Donuts Center.
 Below you will find updates on Rhode Island's COVID-19 response and reopening efforts:

 Rhode Island is currently in Phase III of its reopening plan, which allows for increased capacity for indoor dining with restrictions, updated limits to group gatherings, further reopening of businesses, and more.
 Detailed information may be found on Rhode Island Commerce's Reopening RI website.

 There continues to be an executive order on mask wearing.
 Masks or face coverings must be worn, both indoors and outdoors, whenever you are with someone who is not from your household, regardless of social distance.
 Exceptions to this include children under two and anyone whose health would be negatively impacted by wearing a face covering.
-Find more info about
+Find tips and more info about masks here.

-Please visit the Rhode Island Department of Health's (RIDOH) website for the most up-to-date travel information.
-As of Oct.
-23, 2020, RIDOH's website states:
+***Please visit the Rhode Island Department of Health's (RIDOH) website for the most up-to-date and detailed travel information.***